WebSightings from 2020

 A wealth of articles and news reports of interest to MGS members appears

-of these articles and news reports from 2017 will be gathered here.
+of these articles and news reports appearing in 2020 will be gathered here.
 On occasion, a particularly

 interesting post from a blog will be included.